Welcome to number 60, the 60th Sony FE lens. Sony made this milestone a memorable one by delivering the first FE lens with an f/1.2 aperture.

 Use the site's comparison tools to create additional comparisons.

 It was only a matter of time until Sony included a 50mm lens in the GM family.
 Offering that focal length and an ultra-wide aperture combination in the flagship lineup seemed a no-brainer.

 "Speaking as an optical designer, it's no exaggeration to call this lens the pinnacle of the G Master series, with the ultimate in resolution and bokeh."
-[Atsuo Kikuchi]
+[Atsuo Kikuchi, Sony]

 I expect that price will be the only hurdle keeping the Sony FE 50mm f/1.2 GM Lens from joining most Sony lens kits.

 Because this focal length and aperture are so useful, it makes sense to ensure the best quality lens providing such is in the kit.
-The Sony FE 50mm f/1.2 GM Lens will be that lens.
+The Sony FE 50mm f/1.2 GM Lens is that lens.